-- 1. Get foundational concepts of database designs, learning to query the database using SQL and PL/SQL, a critical precursor to effective collaborations in industry or academia. - 2.
-Identify types of algorithms commonly used to solve each problem alongside their general properties that make them well-suited for the problem. - 3.
-Conduct research in database design to enhance their expertise on a topic of their choice.
+- 1. Get a broad view core computer vision concept, a critical precursor to effective collaborations in industry or academia. - 2.
+Identify types of algorithms commonly used to solve each problem alongside their general properties that make them well-suited for the problem - 3.
+Conduct research in computer vision to enhance their expertise on a topic of their choice.
 Deliver an oral presentation that explains the research.
-Review fellow students' presented project and provide constructive feedback. - 4.
+Review fellow students' presented research and provide constructive feedback.
 Communicate the research through a final report.